10 Most Amazing Experiences in Kyoto

 2. Wander through the Gion District

 Between modern Kyoto city downtown and ancient Yasaka shrine, there is a historic district called Gion.
-Originally, it was a place where travelers relaxed in the teahouses after a visit to Yasaka shrine.
+Originally, it was a place where travelers were relaxing in the teahouses after a visit to Yasaka shrine.
 By the mid-18th century, the area was Kyoto’s largest pleasure district.

 Yes, Gion is the most famous geisha district and if you’re patient enough, you will surely catch a glimpse of one graciously passing by.